-What Federal Student Financial Aid programs does Neumont University offer?
+What Federal Student Financial Aid programs does Neumont offer?

 Now for the specifics, the Pell Grant is a need-based grant that the student does not have to repay along with the Supplemental Education Opportunity Grant.
 The Stafford Loan is a loan program for the student.
 There are two types of Stafford Loans, subsidized and unsubsidized.
 A subsidized Stafford loan is a loan program wherein the interest on the loan is paid by the Federal government until six months after the student graduates or withdraws from the program.
 After the six month period, the student begins loan repayment.
 An unsubsidized Stafford Loan follows the same time frame as the subsidized Stafford loan, but the interest is not paid by the government (subsidized).
 The interest simply accrues on the loan while the student is in school.
 The PLUS loan is a loan that a parent of a dependent student may secure.
 With both Stafford and PLUS loans, repayment is required.
 For more details on your financial aid options, click here.

-How do I get Federal Aid to attend Neumont University?
+How do I get Federal Aid to attend Neumont College of Computer Science?

 The first step is to complete the Free Application for Federal Student Aid (FAFSA).
-You must include Neumont University's school code of 009948 on the application.
-The second step is to complete the Neumont University Financial Aid Application.
+You must include Neumont's school code of 009948 on the application.
+The second step is to complete the Neumont Financial Aid Application.
 (The Financial Aid Application is available on our Accepted Student Portal.)
 Unless additional information is required, these two items will provide the Office of Financial Aid with the information necessary to determine your federal aid eligibility.
-You will receive a Award Letter Estimate with details about your eligibility within a few weeks of your application.
+You will receive an Award Letter Estimate with details about your eligibility within a few weeks of your application.
 Note: You will complete this process, and the FAFSA, every nine months until you graduate, if you wish to use Federal Student Financial Aid.

 What is a Student Aid Report (SAR)?